MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

       \[OnPremisesProvisioningErrors \<IMicrosoftGraphOnPremisesProvisioningError\[\]\>\]: Errors when using Microsoft synchronization product during provisioning.
 Supports $filter (eq, not, ge, le).
       \[OnPremisesSamAccountName \<String\>\]: Contains the on-premises sAMAccountName synchronized from the on-premises directory.
-The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
+The property is only populated for customers who are synchronizing their on-premises directory to Microsoft Entra ID via Microsoft Entra Connect.
 Read-only.
 Supports $filter (eq, ne, not, ge, le, in, startsWith).
       \[OnPremisesSecurityIdentifier \<String\>\]: Contains the on-premises security identifier (SID) for the user that was synchronized from on-premises to the cloud.